Skip to Content

 5. You completed a credit counseling course approved by the U.S. Trustee’s Office within 180 days before filing.

-Florida uses specific income guidelines for the means test, which are updated yearly and reflect the area's cost of living.
-Many Orlando residents are surprised that they may still be eligible to file even if they earn a steady income.
-We help you review income from all sources—wages, business income, alimony, and other payments—to determine your standing under current state guidelines.
-If your household income falls above Florida’s median, we will help you work through the second part of the test, which examines expenses like your rent, utilities, and health care.
-Our attorneys are familiar with the practical realities for Orange County families and leverage this knowledge to offer recommendations that fit your specific circumstances.
+Florida uses specific income guidelines for the means test, updated periodically to reflect the area’s cost of living.
+Many Orlando residents are surprised to find they still qualify after a thorough analysis, even with a steady income.
+We review income from all sources, including wages, business income, alimony, and other payments, to determine your standing under current guidelines.
+If your household income exceeds Florida’s median, we help you work through the disposable income analysis, accounting for allowable expenses such as rent, utilities, and health care.
+Eligibility can also depend on the types and amounts of debt, recent financial transactions, and whether you’ve completed the required credit counseling.
+We review your full financial picture before you file so your petition is accurate and complete.

 What Is the Means Test?